firstpromoter/fpr-instructions/integrations/thinkific.md

-# Adding FirstPromoter to ThriveCart
+# Adding FirstPromoter to Thinkific

 To get the best results for tracking on Thinkific, it is ideal to set this up on all the marketing pages.